{/*

 Hopefully following this guide will help you mitigate the mistakes that are in many ways an essential part of the growing experience business owners make while launching a new website.

-Every day, all across the world, excited entrepreneurs, business owners, and creatives are excitedly launching their new website.
+Every day, all across the world, excited entrepreneurs, business owners, and creatives launch their new websites.

 Yes, no website is perfect, and even the biggest on the web right now will have little errors that make life difficult for visitors and the webmaster alike.
 However, what the top websites do right is proactively root out the mistakes that cause real damage, no matter how simple they are.

-In this article, we’ll explain what not to do and how you can avoid simple website launch mistakes in 2021.
+In this article, we’ll explain what not to do and how you can avoid simple website launch mistakes.

 1. Common website launch mistakes